wpswings/track-orders-for-woocommerce/README.txt

 Visit [**Community Forums for Track Orders**](https://forums.wpswings.com/topic-tag/track-orders/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=site_forums)

 == Changelog ==

+= 1.1.8 – Released on 26 September 2025 =
+* New: Partial Order Shipment Tracking
+* New: Automatic partial order completion functionality.
+* New: Introduced a custom "Partially Shipped" order status.
+* New: Compatibility with the latest WP(6.8.2) and WC (10.2.1).

 = 1.1.7 – Released on 28 August 2025 =
 * New: Compatibility with the latest WP(6.8.2) and WC (10.1.1)
 * New: Multi-carrier live tracking on the same page.